 Game Shows — Terps have appeared on various television game shows.
-See Amazing Race, Cupcake Wars, Jeopardy, Wheel of Fortune, Survivor, Big Brother, The Law Firm, Ultimate Fighters, and Who Wants to be a Millionaire?
+See Amazing Race, Cupcake Wars, Jeopardy, Wheel of Fortune, Survivor, Big Brother, The Law Firm, Ultimate Fighters, America's Got Talent, Dancing with the Stars, and Who Wants to be a Millionaire?

 Gamera — Helicopter that A. James Clark School of Engineering students used to set two national records, for the duration of human-powered flight (4.2 seconds) and for human-powered flight with a female pilot, in May 2011.
 Gamera, named for a giant flying turtle in Japanese monster movies, had a central cockpit surrounded by four 43-foot rotors and weighed 210 pounds.
 Graduate student Jud Wexler powered the record-breaking flight, conducted in the Pavilion of the Xfinity Center.

 Garden at Chesapeake Building — Dedicated in memory of N. William Hartline, former assistant director of purchasing in the Department of Procurement and Supply.

 Garden of Reflection and Remembrance — Consists of a landscaped labyrinth, pathways, and several water elements, located immediately to the south of the Memorial Chapel.
 Dedicated on October 29, 2010, the garden was designed by UMD landscape architect Scott Munroe to encourage quiet thought and serve as a calm oasis in the middle of a busy university campus.

 Garden, Survivor — Garden outside the southeast corner of the Stamp Student Union, along Campus Drive, dedicated to all survivors of all violence in 2006 by the student organization Student Advocates for Education about Rape.